Rochester Pollinators Committee

 Save the monarch butterfly and pollinators by planting Michigan native plants in your home garden.

 Pollinators are being threatened by a number of factors, including habitat loss, increased pesticide use, and introduced diseases.
-In the United States, a vast majority of land has been altered in some way, including the creation of millions of acres of lawns which often lack the native plants needed to support pollinators
+In the United States, a vast majority of land has been altered in some way, including the creation of 40 million of acres of lawns which often lack the native plants needed to support pollinators.

 WHY SAVE THE POLLINATORS?

-ONE-THIRD OF OUR FOOD SUPPLY IS DEPENDENT UPON POLLINATION.
+ONE-THIRD OF OUR FOOD SUPPLY ARE DEPENDENT UPON POLLINATION.

 THE BENEFITS OF NATIVE PLANTS

-Low maintenance: These amazing plants have adapted to our natural landscapes.
-Due to their deep roots they require less watering than non-native species.
+These amazing plants have evolved with our natural landscapes and climate.
+They have deep roots that require less watering than non-native species.
 Once established in your garden, they require very little maintenance, and they come back every year.
+They support pollinators at every stage of their lives and they feed the birds.

 Cities across the Midwest are taking the pledge to try and save the Monarch butterfly and Rochester officially joined that list in 2018.
 The Mayors’ Monarch Pledge is a program that is aimed at helping the Monarch increase in population and flourish.